mansona/emberconf-lint-to-the-future/slides/055-writing-a-lint-rule.md

 ---
 notes: |
-  Right now we’re going to take a little detour and we’re going to very quickly look into how to write one of these lint rules because it’s a little bit different from writing things like tests.
-But before I do I want to partake in a little bit of audience participation (I can’t help myself whenever I’m doing a conference talk).
+  Next up we'll look at what it's like to write one of these lint rules because it’s a little bit different from writing things like tests.
+But before I do I want to partake in a little bit of audience participation.
 So firstly, can everyone raise their hands if you have ever written a test.

   Oh wait I can’t actually see your hands… so let’s try this a different way.
 Hey twitter people: have you ever written a test